Baby Austin to Cadillac Sedan, 20 vintage cars to go on auction in Dec | Entertainment

 Renowned filmmaker and artist Muzzafar Ali's 16 paintings, inspired from his ''childhood experiences of vintage cars'', were also put on display at the museum during the preview.
 These would also be part of the auction in December, they said.

-The organisers said a rare 1958 Toyota FJ40 Land Cruiser, a Fiat 500C ''Topolino''; a single owner, original 1982 Mercedes-Benz 200 were also on display.
-These will be auctioned in aid of a charity foundation.
-They said an extremely original 1958 Mercedes Benz 180 Ponton in an unrestored, 'Barn Find' condition, was also put on display at the museum premises.
+A rare 1958 Toyota FJ40 Land Cruiser, a Fiat 500C 'Topolino'; a single owner, original 1982 Mercedes-Benz 200 were also on display.
+These will be auctioned in the aid of a charity foundation.
+An extremely original, 1958 Mercedes Benz 180 Ponton in an unrestored, 'Barn Find' condition waiting to come back to life for the new owner, was also put on display at the museum premises.

 A 1947 Chrysler Windsor, a luxury sedan from the Chrysler Corporation, one of the ''Big Three'' automobile manufacturers from the United States, also dazzled car lovers.

-The preview will be open to the public from November 24- 26, the organisers said.
+The preview will be open to the public from November 24- 26, organisers said.

-Historic Auctions in a statement later said, ''it is India's first specialist automobile and automotive fine arts auction house founded by renowned collectors, connoisseurs and automotive historians of international repute''.

-''The collector car hobby is growing in India.
-There has been a steady increase of young professionals and entrepreneurs purchasing collector cars.
-First time enthusiasts don't have trustworthy and transparent access to sales and after sales services, guidance and mentors.
+Historic Auctions, in a statement, said, ''It is India's first specialist automobile and automotive fine arts auction house founded by renowned collectors, connoisseurs and automotive historians of international repute.'' ''The collector car hobby is growing in India.
+There has been a steady increase of young professionals and entrepreneurs purchasing collector cars. ''First-time enthusiasts don't have trustworthy and transparent access to sales and after-sales services, guidance and mentors.
 The classic car hobby needs to move into an organized sector.
 With Historic Auctions, we hope to take the first steps towards that goal,'' said Amal Tanna, CEO, Historic Auctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)